Why Remove a Tree from Your Property?

 So what should you do with all the great wood after your tree is cut down?
 One great option is to work with the great folks at Wisconsin Urban Wood to give your tree a second life as something beautiful and/or useful.
 WUW will help connect you or your urban timber with local artisans and craftspeople who specialize at rendering magic from raw trees.
 See our post on Tree Recycling for information on your options.

 In most cases, stump removal is the next step once the final cut is made on tree removals.
-This requires a stump grinder to actually grind the stump into small wood chips.
-This process usually leaves a sizable mound of wood chips and soil, an awesome bed mulch or garden bed additive.
+This requires a stump grinder to pulverize the stump into small wood chips.
+This process usually leaves a sizable mound of wood chips and soil, which makes an awesome mulch or garden soil amendment.

-We quote stump removals for the grinding only, not subsequent debris removal and adding soil.
-If you would like the debris hauled away and the hole filled with soil please let us know; we will be happy to quote you a price for the entire process, not just the actually grinding.
+We quote stump removals for the grinding only, not subsequent debris removal, soil addition, and grass seeding.
+If you would like the debris hauled away and the hole filled with soil and seeded, please let us know; we will be happy to quote you a price for the entire process, not just the actual grinding.